-The student is responsible for initiating determination of the financial consequences of a leave of absence.
+The student is responsible for initiating determination of the financial consequences of the remediation plan.
 Students should review financial arrangements with the Business Office and the Office of Financial Aid.

-Students who are placed on a required leave of absence are responsible for notifying, in writing, the Program Director of their intent to return to classes no later than the date specified by the Director.
+Students who are placed on a customized plan for remediation are responsible for notifying, in writing, the Program Director of their intent to return to classes no later than the date specified by the Director.
 Failure to do so will result in forfeiture of the student's place in the class.

-At the time a required leave of absence is imposed, the Director and Program faculty may recommend or require that the student meet additional conditions (e.g., documentation of remedial academic work) prior to resuming enrollment in the program.
-Upon re-enrollment following a leave of absence, the student will be:
+At the time a customized plan for remediation is imposed, the Program Director with consultation of Program faculty may recommend or require that the student meet additional conditions (e.g., documentation of remedial academic work) prior to resuming progression in the program.
+The student will be: